faizalrf/documentation/MariaDB-Encryption.md

 Generate another key, we can either generate the key randomly or key in a password, it's up to us.

-Let's generate a random key and then encrypt our original 32 byte `/etc/mysql/encryption/keyfile` with using this new key
+Let's generate a random key and then encrypt our original 32 bytes `/etc/mysql/encryption/keyfile` with using this new key

 ```txt
 $ openssl rand -hex 128 > /etc/mysql/encryption/keyfile.key